mmisw/mmiorr-docs/docs/ontology/newversion.md

 !!!
 Note
-    In contrast to ontologies that have been uploaded from external sources, complete editing capability is provided for ontologies created by the ORR itself.
+    In contrast to ontologies that have been uploaded from external sources, complete editing capability is provided for ontologies created by the ORR itself (that is, those originally registered through the 'Create vocabulary' and 'Create mapping' tools).

 If you select 'Edit metadata', proceed with the changes as needed and click 'Register' to complete the registration of the new version.